kap14275819/Weekly-Tasks/README.md

 #### ![formula](https://github.com/kap14275819/Weekly-Tasks-Maths/blob/master/Forumlas/main%20formulas.JPG)
 #### ![formula](https://github.com/kap14275819/Weekly-Tasks-Maths/blob/master/Forumlas/formula.png)

-The first symbol ∫, represents intergration within the formula, this is where the intergral is found.
+#### The symbol ∫ represents intergration within the formula, this is where the intergral is found.
 The opposite of this is derivation.

-The two letters a and b are both placed on either side of the ∫ symbol as the calculations are coming from going from a to b.
-The next symbol dx shows the differential of the variable x, this shows the variable of integration is also x.
-The area is found from the x axis from the curve, this means the integral of the function must be x
+#### The two letters a and b are both placed on either side of the ∫ symbol as the calculations are going from a to b.
+The two letters that are both together is dx, this shows the differential of the variable which is x, this shows the variable of integration is also x.
+The area is found from the x axis from the curve, this means the integral of the function must be x.

-The second part is using a derirative, this is a way of simplifying the function, in this case our complex function is the curved line that we are trying to find the area.
-The Higher Derirative is the way of showing the curved line as a straight line instead.
-If x is infinite then it means that the curve which is an infinite can be divided into segments and by doing this, we can solve the individual parts to make the sum.

-We can now calculate the area of the curve and infinite rectangles to find the area.
-We do this by multiplying the function by the derirative of the function.
-The formula of the area of one of the rectangles is already know, this means that we can calculate this much easier.
+#### We can now calculate the area of the curve and infinite rectangles to find the area.
+We do this by multiplying the function by the derivative of the function.
+The formula of the area of one of the rectangles is already known, this means that we can calculate this much easier.

 ## Rate of Change